How To Create Editable Charts in PDF

 1. Know Your Chart

-In 1921, Frank Gilbreth, an American engineer, consultant, and author, introduced his presentation of “Process Charts – First Steps in Finding the One Best Way” to (ASME) or 'The American Society of Mechanical Engineers' using the very first hand-drawn flowchart.
+In 1921, Frank Gilbreth, an American engineer, consultant, and author, introduced his presentation of “Process Charts – First Steps in Finding the One Best Way” to (ASME) or 'The American Society of Mechanical Engineers' using the very flowchart.

 2. Use A Color-Coding System

 Color-coding helps you organize the data on your chart.
-By keeping a table with the list of the categories and their corresponding colors, the information on your chart will be systematized and will be arranged according to its value or relevance.
+By keeping a table with a list of the categories and their corresponding colors, the information on your chart will be systematized and will be arranged according to its value or relevance.